onlinedevschool/guides/source/build-a-deck-of-cards-using-irb.md

 Building a Deck of Playing Cards in Ruby, the clean and easy way
 =================================================================

-In this video you will learn how to:
+In this guide you will learn how to:

   * Use IRB as an immediate feedback loop
   * Create symbol shortcut arrays